-The Unified Linearized Vector Radiative Transfer Model (UNL-VRTM) is a highly-specialized, open-source computer program which simulates atmospheric remote sensing observations.
-The technology was developed in part by Jun Wang, James E. Ashton Professor in Engineering and Director of the Atmospheric and Environmental Research Lab.
+The Unified Linearized Vector Radiative Transfer Model (UNL-VRTM) is a highly specialized, open-source computer program that simulates atmospheric remote sensing observations.
+The technology was developed in part by Jun Wang, James E. Ashton Professor in Engineering and director of the Atmospheric and Environmental Research Lab.

 How it Works

-The UNL-VRTM is able to simulate the reflection of the Sun off the Earth's surface, back to the atmosphere where satellites orbit.
-The program features configurations for aerosol/cloud, gas, atmosphere and surface modules, helping users understand what sorts of information can be retrieved relative to the design of a satellite.
+The UNL-VRTM simulates the reflection of the Sun off the Earth's surface, back to the atmosphere where satellites orbit.
+The program features configurations for aerosol, cloud, gas, atmosphere, and surface modules, helping users understand what sorts of information can be retrieved relative to the design of a satellite.